yencal/ordinary-least-squares/README.md

     Note: options with arg=1 require values.
 ```

-If #X# matrix and $y$ vector are stored in a csv file named XMAT and yVEC with no header lines, the program can be run with the following minimal commands:
+If $X$ matrix and $y$ vector are stored in a csv file named XMAT and yVEC with no header lines, the program can be run with the following minimal commands:
 ```
 estOLS -x $path_to_file/XMAT.csv -y $path_to_file/yVEC.csv
 ```